daovincent/Advanced-Algorithm-Cookbook/Minimum_Spanning_Tree.md

 Complexity: O(height)

 #### Balanced Trees
-Init : Same as tree but with height parameter
+Init : Same as tree but with height parameter </br>
-Find : Same as Tree but Complexity: O(t log n)
+Find : Same as Tree but Complexity: O(t log n) without compression and  O(t × log∗n) with commpression</br>
+Union : Complexity change depending on the used Find function if the find do height compressionit will be  O(t × log∗n)</br> ortherwise O(t log n)

 The find can be changed to compress the height here how it's done
 ```
 functin Find(x,π)